tdk93/tdk93.github.io/about.markdown

 title: About
 permalink: /about/
 ---
 My name is Akshay Arora.
-I'm a software engineer at Google India.
+I'm a software engineer at Google in Bellevue, WA.

 <!---
 You can find the source code for Minima at GitHub: